Serms1999/advent-initializer/README.md

 In order to download inputs or part 2, you have to set the 'session' cookie.
 ```

+Setting the correspondig cookie the user will be able to download custom inputs and new problem parts.

 ```
 usage: adventofcode_initializer set-session-cookie [-h] session-cookie